exonum/exonum-doc/src/home/design-overview.md

 ## Transaction processing

+For the outer application blockchain represents just a Key-Value storage.
+It saves data as well as other databases do.

+All data in the Exonum may be divided into two parts.
+First part is the users' data, all the values that are stored in the data tables.
+The second part is a history of transactions already applied to the data storage.
+As transactions include any atomic operations such as creating new value, or updating already saved values, actual state of the data tables can be restored from the list of the transactions easily and deterministically.
+When new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
+Finally, Exonum guarantees coincidence of data storage states among nodes.
+Such approach allows seeing the whole history of any data chunk and simplify audit.

 Transactions are the main entity Exonum works with.
 They represent atomic patch that should be applied to users' data.
 Any node can generate transactions, however these transactions need to be checked and approved